MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 - Auditing is essential to reduce the number of copies needed to limit permanent document losses.
 - Auditing should be regularly scheduled and should examine every document during every auditing cycle.
-- The recommended baseline for preserving collections over a very wide range of operational conditions: five copies, annual auditing, total auditing (i.e., all copies examined each cycle).
+- We recommend this baseline for preserving collections over a very wide range of operational conditions: five copies, annual auditing, total auditing (i.e., all copies examined each cycle).
 The auditing cycles may be segmented to reduce variations in bandwidth required for auditing, so long as the sampling for segments is done without replacement.
 - Excessively frequent auditing, e.g., weekly or monthly, is unnecessary overkill.
 - Glitches of moderate frequency and moderate impact appear similar to increased local sector error rate.
 - Baseline auditing can protect even against moderately frequent and severe shocks.
 For major, severe shocks -- e.g., non-regional wars, the sinking of Atlantis -- other steps may be necessary.